broadwayinc/skapi-documentation/database/subscription.md

   Anyone can subscribe to anybody to any subscription group.
   Consider subscription group as a additional layer of database query point that user needs additional action(subscribe) to have access.

+  The main purpose of subscription record is to give user access to block certain users from accessing their subscription group records.

 - The files uploaded to the records are not security restricted to the subscription group.
   Files uploaded to the records are only restricted to the user's access group.
 :::

 ### Unsubscribing